willehpeh/project-ninja/README.md

 Atlassian and Microsoft: I want them to __lose their undeserved cashflow__.
 Petty?
 Absolutely.
 Feasible?
 Probably not.

 Still gonna try?
 You bet your bonnet I am.

-Project Ninja is very much a __WORK IN PROGRESS__ and, being licensed under the GPL, provides absolutely no warranty whatsoever.
-It may never be fit for purpose, but I really hope it will be someday.

 Enjoy!